20 Dec What Are Fiber Lasers Good For?

 Remarkably, they have done so.

-Our new high power fiber laser makes deep (0.3 millimeters) marks in a single pass!
-That speed and depth makes the 100 Watt laser perfect for applications like creating VIN marks in automotive industry or part-identifiers for avionics.
+Our new high-power fiber laser makes deep (0.3 millimeters) marks in a single pass!
+That speed and depth make the 100-Watt laser perfect for applications like creating vehicle identification number (VIN) marks in the automotive industry or part identifiers for avionics.

 Manufacturers are excited.
 We sold three of these new fiber laser systems while they were still being tested!